B-UMMI/LMAS/docs/user/basic_usage.rst

 Basic Usage
 ===========

-To use LMAS, the triple reference sequences must be passed with the ``--reference`` parameter, and ``--fastq`` receives the short-read paired-end raw data for assembly.
+To use LMAS, the **reference sequences** must be passed with the ``--reference`` parameter, and ``--fastq`` receives the **short-read paired-end raw data** for assembly.

+The optional parameter ``--md`` allows the user to pass information on input samples, in a markdown file, to be presented in the LMAS report.

+All complete genomes (reference linear replicons) should be provided in a single file.
+Due to the ambiguous starting position of a circular replicon, an assembled contig will typically not align to the reference in a single unbroken alignment.
+Therefore, the linearized replicons are concatenated three times by LMAS to ensure that contigs can fully align even with start-end overlap and regardless of their starting position relative to that of the reference.

 The raw data is a collection of sequence fragments from the references and can be either obtained *in silico* or from real sequencing platforms.

-The optional parameter ``--md`` allows the user to pass information on input samples to be presented in the report.

-Each reference should be provided in a single file where the linearized replicons are concatenated three times to ensure that contigs can fully align even with start-end overlap and regardless of their starting position relative to that of the reference.
-The short-read data can originate from real raw sequence data of the mock communities or simulated samples from the reference sequence provided.

-.. warning:: By default, LMAS expects the input data in a ``data/`` folder, with the triple reference in ``data/reference/*.fasta``, the read data in ``data/fastq/*_{1,2}.*``, and the markdown file in ``data/*.md``.
+.. warning:: By default, LMAS expects the input data in a ``data/`` folder, with the reference sequences in ``data/reference/*.fasta``, the read data in ``data/fastq/*_{1,2}.*``, and the markdown file in ``data/*.md``.

 When you clone it, LMAS has the following folder structure: